SEEING PALESTINE: POLITICAL TOURISM

 WHERE HUMANITY IS HEADED

-If you haven’t noticed, the writing is on the wall: We are not the last stage in the evolution of intelligence.
-And this is a subject that has moved me to poetry, or attempted poetry.
-Here that is in abridged form.
+If you haven’t noticed, the writing is on the wall: We are not the last stage in the evolution of intelligence, a subject that has moved me to poetry, or attempted poetry.
+Here it is, in abridged form.

-But allow me to clarify certain concepts, a process that would be considered spoon-feeding in any reputable literature course.
-However, we are not concerned with that around here.
+But allow me to clarify some terms and concepts first, a process that would be considered spoon-feeding in any reputable literature course.
+But we don’t care about that around here.

 The title of the poem is Animal Skins At The Singularity.
-The animal skins are us, people.
-The speaker of the poem is A General, Mechanical Intelligence or Consciousness, still evolving at the time of transition between flesh and machine.
+The animal skins are us, ourselves, people.
+The speaker of the poem is A General, Mechanical Intelligence or Consciousness, still evolving at the time of transition between flesh and machine, but with the clear upper hand.
 The poem goes on for several pages, but there’s no need for that much of it.

 Animal Skins At The Singularity